 Besides, we have $100$ times of monte carlo simulation and the averaged prediction MSE is given in Table \ref{tab:warmingup-case4}.

 Clearly, the transformed series ${\bmh x}^0$ of ARMA-SIN is nearer to its ground truth ${\bm x}^0$ than that of SARIMA.
-Thus the prediction accuracy is more satisfactory without any doubt.
+Thus, the prediction accuracy is more satisfactory.

-Intuitively, we can see that the ARMA-SIN method is indeed interesting over the S-ARIMA model.
-In this following sections, we will progressively explain the philosophy behind and detail the ARMA-SIN method.
+Intuitively, we can see from the three examples above that the ARMA-SIN method is indeed interesting over the S-ARIMA method.
+In the following sections, we will progressively explain the philosophy behind and detail the ARMA-SIN method.